As a small working farm, we produce a range of fruit, vegetables, eggs and meat products.

 All of our pigs are kept with access to the outdoors.
 This will generally be with access to a field pen wherever conditions allow.
 We occasionally breed our own piglets, when we do this we keep intervention to a minimum.
 We do not subject our piglets to tail docking, teeth pulling or castration.
 They are weaned at 8 weeks when generally the sow has had enough of them!

-Our lambs are all orphans, they have either been rejected by their mothers, become unwell or separated, or the ewe has died.
+We breed just a few sheep each year and support other farmers by adopting orphaned lambs that have either been rejected by their mothers, become unwell or separated, or the ewe has died.
 We take them on and bottle feed them until they are strong enough and able to fend for themselves.
 They are kept in a warm, clean pen initially, then gradually introduced to the outdoors as they get older and stronger.